ericledonge/portfolio/src/content/work/beneva.md

 We developed and put online the first version of the application in 8 months.

-### Example of achievements
+### My contribution

-Development of the insurance card registration functionality in the Apple Wallet.
+Development of the feature to display the insurance card in the Apple Wallet.

 Graphic improvement of the HomeScreen.

+Implementation of the state manager Zustand.

+Development of the feature flipping system (with Unleash).

 Improvement of development practices with the implementation of Atomic Design.